revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If we run the above vode we will get inifinite number of e.
+- If we run the above code, we will get an infinite number of e.
-- If you want to exit from the infinite loop,
-Press ctrl+c you will exit from the loop and you will get the `KeyboardInterrupt` error.
+- If you want to exit from the infinite loop, Press ctrl+c you will exit from the loop and you will get the `KeyboardInterrupt` error.

 </details>

 ---

-162.Charles needs to calculate exponential power calculation using the operator but he doesn't know which operator can use and he is asking for help from his friend How will you help him to find the operators?
+162. Charles needs to calculate exponential power calculation using the operator, but he doesn't know which operator can be used and he is asking for help from his friend.
+How will you help him to find the operators?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- we want to perform power calculation in python can use the `**`.
+- If we want to perform power calculations in python, we can use the `**`.
 - This operator is known as the exponent operator.

 ```python